CovertLab/WholeCellEcoliRelease/docs/update-sisyphus-server.md

       sudo reboot

-  then ssh to it again and stop the service again.
+  then `ssh` to it again and `sudo systemctl stop` the service again.

 * If you're resizing the boot disk, verify that it has the new disk size via `sudo lsblk` and `df -h .` (This OS should auto-resize the partition table, so